top of page

 I received my master's in family sciences at the COAMFTE-accredited Marriage & Family Therapy program at the University of Kentucky.
 While completing the program, I received clinical experience as an intern therapist at the UK Family Center, became certified as a Gottmann Level 1 Couples Therapist, studied Emotionally Focused Therapy, play therapy, sex therapy, researched gender socialization, and participated in the Sexual Health Promotion Lab, led by Dr. Kristen Mark.

-Following graduation, I continued studying complex trauma, and completed continuing education courses covering substance use treatment, trauma, PTSD, and trained in Accelerated Resolution Therapy (ART).
+Following graduation, I continued studying complex trauma and sex therapy, and have completed continuing education courses covering substance use treatment, trauma, PTSD, and also trained in Accelerated Resolution Therapy (ART).
 I have been a member of the American Association of Marriage and Family Therapy since 2018.
 From 2022 to 2023 I studied psychodynamic psychotherapy through the Cincinnati Psychoanalytic Institute's consultation program.
-I am continuing studying psychodynamic psychotherapy through the Institute for Advanced Psychotherapy at Loyola University.
+I am continuing to study psychodynamic psychotherapy through the Institute for Advanced Psychotherapy at Loyola University.

 I approach therapeutic work with individuals, romantic partners, and families compassionately, using ethics and research as my guide.
-I am a creative person and can utilize creative approaches, if acceptable and appropriate to you, during your therapeutic journey.
+You can expect me to be observant, creative, empathic, professional, ethical, and responsive.
+If acceptable and appropriate to you, I can utilize creative approaches as a part of your therapy.
 I have studied performance, improvisational comedy, storytelling, drawing, and puppetry.

 I value compassion, authenticity, connection, and humor.